by Ken Keyes, jr. The Japanese monkey, Macaca fuscata, had been observed in the wild for a period of over 30 years.

 Last but certainly not least is China.
 China bulls have been repeatedly wrong about the inflation situation there.
 I remember seeing articles since early last year on how inflation was set to come down shortly, resulting in additional wiggle room for officials to loosen policy and a re-acceleration of growth.
 Well, it turns out that inflation has been sticker than the bulls could ever have imagined.
 Trade data also showed a significant slowing.
 PMI surveys are straddling the 50 yard line.
 Credit spreads are widening in alarming fashion.
 True, China is a black box and it's damn near impossible to get a clear reading on their economy, but news there is progressively getting worse, not better.

 Overall the investment environment remains quite turbulent.
 The last 2 months have been an absolute meat-grinder.
 Both bulls and bears are frustrated.
 There are seemingly mixed signals everywhere.
 Both sides can make their cases.
 Economic data is improving, yet the Eurozone acts as an anchor.
 Which route should an investor follow?
 It pays to be nimble or just stand aside and wait for a breakout.
 I have one final thought relating to news of China investing in bank shares.
 Should China's banks deteriorate as the bears (includes me) suggest and a bailout be needed, it would stand to reason that they would dip into their large cache of foreign reserves.
 Wouldn't that involve selling Treasuries to build up liquidity?
 Could a banking crisis there actually lead to higher interest rates here as they free up liquidity to bailout their banks?
 Something to consider.
+Key Event Summary Bull

 + The Eurozone is hitting an important inflection point.
-Economic data has suddenly surprised to the upside.
+Economic data has suddenlysurprised to the upside.
 Global growth is making a comeback as the twin-headwinds, the Japanese earthquake and higher oil prices, dissipate.
 Germany and France pledge to deliver a solid solution to the debt crisis.
 All countries pass the EFSF Expansion legislation.
 Berlusconi survives his confidence vote, a vote of confidence in ultimate integration.
 The rescue plan is coming into better focus.
 Europe is getting its act together and that is great for the bulls.
 There’s a huge wall of worry for the market to climb.

 + It’s about time equity markets recognize the clearly stronger than expected economic data in recent weeks.
 The economy isn’t in recession and will reaccelerate in the months ahead (just look at September retail sales!).
 Markets are beginning to rally as high levels of bearishness constitute a high “wall of worry” for markets to climb.
 Did you know that relative to interest rates, the U.S. stock market seems to be discounting 2012 S&P profits of around $60 a share?
 (Source: Question 6 of “10 Questions for the Bears”) Earnings will surprise to the upside —case and point: Google.
 The global recovery is set to pick up after a Eurozone solution is presented this month.